KengoTODA/readthedocs-action/README.md

 2. `WEBHOOK_SECRET` and `APP_ID` that is described at [Probot document](https://probot.github.io/docs/deployment/#deploy-the-app).
 3. One of `PRIVATE_KEY_PATH` or `PRIVATE_KEY` that is described at [Probot document](https://probot.github.io/docs/deployment/#deploy-the-app).

-To run this bot on Heroku, you need to add a buildpack.
-See [puppeteer document](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#running-puppeteer-on-heroku) for detail.

 ## Advanced Configuration

 ### Configuration for the project with translations